WELCOME TO

 - dormant; diploid

-From the very first,
+From the very

-this little flirt proved irresistable.
-Its ceamy pink blooms are full,
+first, this little flirt proved irresistable.
+Its

-round and nicely ruffled.
-Of heavy substance, the color holds very well.
+ceamy pink blooms are full, round and nicely ruffled.
+Of heavy substance,

-Even on the hottest days here, while the color may frost a bit, there is no
+the color holds very well.
+Even on the hottest days here, while the color

-degredation of its beauty--even retaining the strong green throat.
-One of
+may frost a bit, there is no degredation of its beauty--even retaining the

-the other matters that has endeared this cultivar to us is that nearly
+strong green throat.
+One of the other matters that has endeared this

-every bloom is perfect--rather unusual for an early season bloomer.
-The
+cultivar to us is that nearly every bloom is perfect--rather unusual for an

-blooms are well placed and open in a staggered fashion so as to allow for a
+early season bloomer.
+The blooms are well placed and open in a staggered

 It is among the